Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity: Abstract

 \section{Abstract}

-We report a bound state, which is embedded in the continuum spectrum, of the one-dimensional two-particle (Bose or Fermion) Hubbard model with an impurity potential.
-The state has the Bethe-ansatz form, although this model is nonintegrable.
+We report a bound state of the one-dimensional two-particle (Bose or Fermion) Hubbard model with an impurity potential.
+This state has the Bethe-ansatz form, although the model is nonintegrable.
 Moreover, for a wide region in parameter space, its energy is located in the continuum band.
 A remarkable advantage of this state with respect to similar states in other systems is the simple analytical form of the wave function and eigenvalue.
 This state can be tuned in and out of the continuum continuously.

 A widespread preconception in quantum mechanics is that a normalizable (bound) state cannot be degenerate in energy with a non-normalizable (extended) state.
-Generically, this is indeed the case: as argued by Mott in connection with the existence of sharp mobility edges \cite{mott}, degeneracy between a localized and an extended state would be unstable against an infinitesimal perturbation converting the localized state into an extended one.
+Generically, this is indeed the case: As argued by Mott in favor of the existence of sharp mobility edges \cite{mott}, degeneracy between a localized and an extended state would be unstable against an infinitesimal perturbation which can convert the localized state into an extended one.
 However, as pointed out by von Neumann and Wigner as early as in 1929 \cite{wigner}, the so-called bound state in the continuum (BIC), which is localized in space yet whose energy falls in the continuum band, does exist.
-Notably, von Neumann and Wigner took a constructive approach and found a simple, beautiful algorithm to construct such an exotic state together with the corresponding potential \cite{wigner, construct}.
+Notably, von Neumann and Wigner had a simple, beautiful algorithm to construct such an exotic state together with the corresponding potential.
+They prescribed the state first and then sought an appropriate potential supporting it \cite{wigner, construct}.
+Of course, despite its simplicity in proof of concept, this strategy has the disadvantage that it is the state that determines the potential, not vice versa.
+Moreover, the potential turns out to be rather complicated and not intuitive.